ABC Lawyers in Toms River, NJ

 ABC Law Attorneys in New Jersey

 Proetta, Oliver & Fay’s Alcoholic Beverage Law Practice Group is headed by Former NJ Deputy Attorney General, William C. Fay.
 With a plethora of experience handling the regulatory and criminal aspects of New Jersey’s liquor laws, Mr. Fay is well-prepared to assist you or your business.
-For an immediate and complimentary consultation with Mr. Fay today, contact our office directly at (732) 858-5857.
+For an immediate consultation with Mr. Fay today, contact our office directly at (732) 858-5857.
 Please do not hesitate to call with any questions or concerns you may have regarding a liquor license in Toms River, New Jersey.